csdavids519/QuickSushi/README.md

 ## Design

 ### Color Scheme
- - A dark background with playful colours on top to encourage a fun and clean environment.
+ - A dark background with playful colors on top encourages a fun and clean environment.
  - white text is used to improve readability where necessary.

 ![Color Pallet](assets/documentation/color_pallet.png)